Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 ## Advanced Search, Sort and Filtering Options
 ![Mockup of iPhone showcasing search bar and filter button](/assets/blog/images/blog-hotspot-search.png)

 To further enhance usability, the app provides advanced options for searching, sorting, and filtering company listings.
+Students have the option to; filter by `industy` and/or `role`, sort in `alphabetical`, `reverse-alphabetical` or `recommended` order, or **search specific keywords**.
 These tools empower students to tailor their exploration based on specific criteria, ensuring they can quickly identify opportunities that best fit their career interests.

 # Results
 While we didn’t conduct a formal empirical study, and the marketing team had limited time to attract a large user base, the early anecdotal feedback has been overwhelmingly positive.

-- **Enhanced User Experience:** Despite the limited data, both students and team members have found the app incredibly useful.
-Its seamless onboarding process and glanceable company details made navigating the 5.5-hour event much easier.
+Despite the limited data, both students and team members have found the app incredibly useful.
+The seamless UX and glanceable company details made navigating the event much easier.

 - **Improved Company Visibility:** The app’s advanced search and filtering features helped companies, even those with less prominent booth positions, gain better recognition among students.
 - **Operational Efficiency:** The app’s advanced search and filtering features helped companies, even those with less prominent booth positions, gain better recognition among students.
 - **Personal Endorsement:** On a personal note, I found the app so effective and intuitive that I kept coming back to it.
 Its seamless functionality truly underscored the purpose it was designed to serve.